Definition: The rustling sound of leaves in the wind, the sound of wind through trees.

 Tourism: My First Steps

 Hello reader!
 Been a while!
 Please don’t throw things!
 So currently in Spain.
-You know how sometimes when you’re on Read more
+You know how sometimes when you’re on holiday you feel too far away from home?
+And then you see someone wearing a T-shirt with Rihanna’s face on it and realise that you’re not really far enough away from anywhere… I planned on… Read more